 Alitalia bassinet

-“Some long-haul flights offer on-board bassinets, for children less than 76 cm long and weighing no more than (25lbs) 11 kg, which can be requested when booking.
 For operational reasons, this service might not be guaranteed on board, even if booked.
 In this case, the child must travel in the adult’s lap.”

-AMERICAN AIRLINES BASSINET
+AMERICAN AIRLINES

-From the American Airlines website:
+Further information about the American Airlines bassinets:

-“Airplane bassinets are available on a first come, first serve basis at the gate for travel only on 777-200, 767-300, 777-300 and 787 aircraft for infants under 2 years old and weighing less than 20 pounds (9 kg).
+“Airplane bassinets are available on a first come, first serve basis at the gate for travel only on 777-200, 767-300, 777-300 and 787 aircraft for infants under 2 years old.

 Read more information on flying with a baby on American Airlines here.

 Bassinets with baby blankets are provided on all international aircraft for infants not occupying a seat.
 Please reserve by telephone 48 hours prior to departure.
+The number and position of bassinet seats are limited.
+Bassinets may differ depending on aircraft and are not available in First Class.

 ANA provide a special blanket for passengers who have requested a baby bassinet.
-Planes which provide bassinets carry these special blankets, which, in addition to being gentle to the touch, the material used in this soft, light blanket strikes a great balance between heat retention, ventilation and absorbency to help your baby relax.
-Moreover, the blanket is made from the same type of fabric used in Uchino’s Marshmallow Puff Gauze, which comes recommended by the Japan Atopic Dermatitis Patients Association.
+Planes which provide bassinets carry these special blankets which strike a great balance between heat retention, ventilation and absorbency to help your baby relax.

-ASIANA BASSINETS
+ASIANA

-All aircrafts(except A350): height of 76 cm or below + weight of less than 14
+- Economy class: A350 : height of 71 cm or below + weight of less than 14kg.
+All other aircraft (except A350): height of 76 cm or below + weight of less than 14kg.

 The baby bassinet can only be used after making a reservation, and reservations may close early due to limited quantities.
-If the specifications are exceeded, the baby bassinet cannot be used in the cabin even if an advance reservation was made, and the infant must sit with their guardian.”
+If the specifications are exceeded, the baby bassinet cannot be used in the cabin even if an advance reservation was made, and the infant must sit with their guardian.

 Avianca bassinet